alexandra-burca/FMIOverflow/README.md

 ## Conclusions

 This project was made by two people during a few weeks as part of a school project.
 We wanted to create a typical social media clone as we thought it was interesting and useful to develop our skills, but still introduce original elements that best suited our goals - to facilitate a channel that helps the students of our university interact and communicate programming problems.
-Neither of us had prior Python or Django experience, but we managed to overcome all the challenges presented during development.